sarah-cic-uk/Code-the-Future/session-1/hosting_on_github_pages.md

 Then once located ont hat page you want to keep the source as `Deploy from a branch`, under that we set the branhc settings.
 Set the left box (The branch box) `as main`, and set the next box a long to `/(root)`, and click on `Save`.

 Here is an image below showing the settings set in the pages section.
-If you have a custom domain sorted already you can use this custom domain name.
+[If you have a custom domain sorted already you can use this custom domain name.](#using-a-custom-domain-name)
 ![repository](../images/session1/pages-settings.png)

 After a few minuets your page should now be hosted on Github pages ready for you to share.
-Once the page is done you you will have section at the top that will appear showing you the name/url of the page and if you want to stop hosting it.
+Once the page is done you you will have section at the top that will appear showing you the name of the page and if you want to stop hosting it.
 ![repository](../images/session1/site-url.png)

 This will be nice progressing further in the course as when you make changes and push your changes to this repository a build is ran in the background that will we build the site with your updated code.

+## Using a custom domain name

+You can just leave your website at that address (it'll give you some serious street cred in the developer world), but if you have a custom domain you would like to use, it is very simple to make GitHub redirect your page.

+1. Log in to your domain registrar and find where to change your host records.
+If you don't know, you can usually Google "(domain registrar) change host records", and your registrar will have an explainer telling you how to do it.
+2. Change your domain's A Record to 204.232.175.78.
+This is GitHub's IP address, which allows GitHub to resolve your URL and serve the correct files.
+3. In your website's directory folder on your computer, create a file called "CNAME".
+On the first line, type your domain name.
+Save the file.
+4. In your GitHub application, you should see the file in the left column.
+Make sure it is checked and enter your commit message.
+Have it say something like "Adding CNAME file."
+5. Click "Sync branches."

+It can take as long as 48 hours for your domain to resolve to your GitHub page.
+However, it is usually pretty quick, so check back in an hour or so.

 ## References